Pediatric Orthopedic Surgeons treating Hunter Syndrome

 Pars Defect Causes

 When your child has Spondylolysis, a specific section in the vertebra in the spine, known as the pars interarticularis, may be weak.
 It is a thin piece of spinal bone that connects the vertebrae below and above to create a properly working spine while ensuring its movement.
 And when it cracks, it is called a pars defect.
 However, there is no certain reason behind it.
-It may be that your child is born with thin vertebrae, which increases the risks of Spondylolysis.
-Also, Pars defect may be a problem in your gene that plays a great role in this case.
+It may be that your child is born with thin vertebrae, which increases the risk of Spondylolysis.
+Also, Pa ars defect may be a problem in your gene that plays a great role in this case.

-In addition, repetitive injuries to the lower back of your children when they participate in sports or any other intense activities can weaken that tiny bone, pars interarticularis.
+In addition, repetitive injuries to the lower back of your children when they participate in sports or any other intense activities can weaken the tiny bone, pars interarticularis.
 Gradually, a Pars defect can occur.

 Pars Defect Symptoms